Superformula/cloud-backend-test/README.md

 yarn build
 ```

 The DynamoDB local should be running in background, now it's time to start the Lambda server.
-Navigate to [solution/server/tests/integration](./solution/server/tests/integration), update the [template.yaml](./solution/server/tests/integration/template.yaml) file with your Mapbox API Key (line 23) and execute the following commands inside integration folder:
+Navigate to [solution/server/tests/integration](./solution/server/tests/integration), update the [template.yaml](./solution/server/tests/integration/template.yaml) file with your Mapbox API Key (line 23) and execute the following commands inside "integration" folder:

 ```
 sam build